oVirt/ovirt-site/source/develop/release-management/features/virt/coreos-ignition-support.md

 ## Limitations

+There are small differences between the user experience in 4.3 to 4.4.

+#### 4.3

-At the moment the extra argument in `Initial Boot` or the 'VM.initialization' API object are not inserted into the ignition config, except for 'hostname' - which will drop the hostname value in `/etc/hostname`
+At the moment the extra argument in `Initial Boot` or the 'VM.initialization' API object are not inserted into the ignition config, except for 'hostname' - which will drop the hostname value in `/etc/hostname` and 'custom script' - which contains the full ignition JSON.

+#### 4.4

+The extra arguments in 'VM.initialization' API object that are not - 'hostname', user details and 'custom script' are not inserted into the ignition config.

 ## Benefit to oVirt